 Vogue Pattern Company

 In 1899 the Vogue Patterns service was started by Vogue Magazines.
-This was bought out in 1914, becoming the Vogue Pattern Company, with Vogue patterns sold from department stores from 1916.
-The owners entered a licensing agreement with Butterick in 1961.
+This was bought out in 1914, renamed as the Vogue Pattern Company, with Vogue patterns sold by department stores from 1916.
+This was sold to Butterick in 1961, who also licensed the Vogue name.